‘Ilima (Sida fallax) – To stand or lie?

 Growing from Cuttings: I haven’t grown all the varied types of ‘ilima from cuttings (or, for that matter, from seeds).
 However, I’ve noticed my success has varied depending upon the type and quality of the cuttings.
 I’ve had the most luck with ‘ilima kuahiwi and ‘ilima kū kahakai, and the least with ‘ilima kū kula.
 Cuttings from lush, actively growing ‘ilima have rooted more readily than those collected from plants struggling through a drought.
 I’ve also discovered that persistence pays off.
 If you have tried to grow a particular ‘ilima from cuttings and failed, don’t give up.
 Try again (and again), varying the time of year and the time of day (e.g., morning, evening) you collect the cuttings.

 Use either Method One (preferred for fuzzy-leaf forms) or Method Two.
 Be certain to remove any flowers or fruits as these will divert energy away from the nodes producing new roots.
 They are also good hiding places for bugs that will wreak havoc later on in the container or mist chamber.
+It is also possible to root cuttings of some varieties of ‘ilima outside of a container or mist bench (i.e., a shady spot within your nursery).
+For these, plant the cuttings vertically in a 1:1 mix of vermiculite and perlite, and water daily.
 I have had ‘ilima cuttings develop roots in only a few weeks, and those that have taken 3 to 4 months to root.
 Sometimes the cutting will lose all of its leaves yet still root successfully.
 Therefore, I only give up and discard the cutting when I can see the stem has rotted or dried out.
 Once the cutting has rooted, observe it closely after removing it from the container or mist chamber.
 If it severely wilts within a couple of hours, return it to the container or chamber and try again a week later.